 Trials resume in Niagara County

 Jun.
-17—LOCKPORT — Fifteen months after criminal trials in Niagara County ground to a halt in the face of the novel coronavirus pandemic, in-person proceedings, complete with juries, have resumed at the county courthouse in Lockport.
+17—Fifteen months after criminal trials in Niagara County ground to a halt in the face of the novel coronavirus pandemic, in-person proceedings, complete with juries, have resumed at the county courthouse in Lockport.

 After two days of jury selection and two days of testimony, jurors deliberated for most of the day Friday before finding Tyrone Belton Bruce Jr., 37, of Lockport guilty of two counts of second-degree criminal possession of a weapon and one count of seventh-degree criminal possession of a controlled substance.